Discovering Predictable Latent Factors for Time Series Forecasting: Experiments

 \textbf{Independence (Ind.)} represents that the factors in a signal component only depend on the previous factors in the same signal component.
 The model without independence is implemented by concatenating all the latent factors in different signal components to predict the next factors in a signal component.

+{ \textbf{Shared Weights (S.W.)} represents that the weights are shared between the combinations of the sub-decoders and the predictors. }

-Table~\ref{tab:ablation} shows the experimental results of the ablation study of our method on CSI100, CSI300, Exchange, Weather, and ILI.
+Table~\ref{tab:ablation} provides the experimental results of our ablation study conducted on CSI100, CSI300, Exchange, Weather, and ILI.
 For the 3 long-term series forecasting datasets, we report the average MAE and MSE scores of the 4 prediction horizons.
-As can be found in the 1-st and 2-nd rows of the results, the module of decomposition is of great importance for the performance on this task.
-Without this model, the method achieves little improvement, which implies that the predictable and independent assumptions play a critical role in computational efficiency.
-From the 3-rd row of the results, we can observe that disentanglement learning is useful for improving performance.
+Results in the 1-st and 2-nd rows reveal the importance of the decomposition module in enhancing task performance.
+Without this model, the method achieves minimal improvement, indicating that the assumptions of predictability and independence play a crucial role in computational efficiency.
+From the 3-rd row of the results, we can observe that disentanglement learning is helpful for improving performance.
 It is probably because the semantics of the latent factors could be clarified for better representation with the disentangling operation.
 Moreover, we also tried other disentanglement learning methods for handling the information bottleneck problem but got no improvement.
-It might be because the reconstruction module helps to constrain the representation to be more informative.
-This viewpoint can be verified from the 4-th row of the results, without the guidance of the reconstruction module, the learning performance will degrade.
-From the 5-th row of the results, we can safely conclude that there is no need to consider other signal components for the prediction of each signal component.
+It might be because the reconstruction module helps to constrain the representation to be more informative, as supported by the findings in the 4-th row of the results.
+Without the guidance of the reconstruction module, learning performance tends to deteriorate. { The results of the 5-th row show that the performance would be slightly lower without sharing the attention weights because sharing weights provides guidance for mapping the reconstructions and predictions into the same space, leading to better convergence. } From the 6-th row of the results, we can safely conclude that there is no need to consider other signal components for the prediction of each signal component.